maximebf/atomik/docs/configuration.md

 ## Custom directory structure

-As said in the installation chapter, the directory structure can be customized.
-This can be done by modifying entries in the *atomik.dirs* configuration key.
+The directory structure can be customized by modifying entries in the *atomik.dirs* configuration key.

 Each keys in the *dirs* array represent a type of directory.
 Their value can be a string for a single path or an array for mutliple paths.

-If the path is relative, it must be relative to the directory specified in the *atomik.dirs.app* key.
-The latter is relative to the *index.php* file.
+If the path is relative, it must be relative to the root directory of your application.

 For the *plugins*, *helpers* and *includes* keys, directories can be associated to a namespace.
-Let's say you have the Doctrine library in /usr/share/php/doctrine, the source being in lib/Doctrine:
+Let's say you have the Doctrine library in /usr/share/php/doctrine, the sources being in lib/Doctrine:

     Atomik::add('atomik.dirs.includes', array('Doctrine' => '/usr/share/php/doctrine/lib/Doctrine'));